RFNajera/Biostats-Walkthrough/index.md

 ### Question: Did sample A come from the dataset?

+### Question: An OB/Gyn says that they helped deliver a child that weighed 12 pounds.
+What is the probability that a child of that weight was delivered?

+### Question: A pediatrician reports that they treated a child that weighed 1.2 pounds.
+What is the probability that a child of that weight was delivered?

 ### Question: What if a sample of six birth weights were, in pounds: 1.25, 4.35, 5.65, 2.33, 4.95, and 6.90.
 Did this sample come from the population?

 ### Question: Scientists say that women taking a supplement give birth to babies who weigh more than the average baby in the population.
 They report that the average birth weight for a baby born to a woman taking the supplement is 7.2 pounds with a standard deviation of 0.9 pounds.
 Are babies born to women taking the supplement heavier than the babies in the population?

 # One Sample t Test

-### Question: An OB/Gyn says that they helped deliver a child that weighed 12 pounds.
-What is the probability that a child of that weight was delivered?

-### Question: A pediatrician reports that they treated a child that weighed 1.2 pounds.
-What is the probability that a child of that weight was delivered?

-### Question: What is the 95% confidence interval for the mean of the population based on sample B?
+### Sample B was drawn from the population.
+What can we estimate about the population if we didn't know what we know about the population just by using sample B?

 # Comparing the Means of Two Groups